-Blaine Moore, LCSW-S is a Clinical Social Worker/Counselor that provides individual, couples and family counseling.
+Blaine Moore, LCSW-S is a Clinical Social Worker- Clinical Supervisor that provides individual, couples and family counseling.
 Blaine maintains a private practice on the edge of downtown Fort Worth, TX.
-With over 12 years of experience, he consults with a broad spectrum of clients struggling with various emotional, relational and behavioral issues.
+With over 15 years of clinical experience, he consults with a broad spectrum of clients struggling with various emotional, relational and behavioral issues.

 Blaine is an interactive and collobrative therapist that incorporates Solution-Focused and Narrative Therapies into his therapeutic perspective.
 These approaches result in authentic conversations that are pragmatic and future/goal oriented.
 These conversations help to create space for clients reconnect to their strengths and preferences that may have been obscured while being under the influence of highly effective "problems" such as relationship issues, depression, anger, stress/anxiety and trauma/abuse.
 Once these strengths and preferences have been revealed it is usually much easier to see a future beyond the grasp of these "problems" that can lead to a world of new possibilities.